 Moroccans, and especially Marrakechi’s, take food seriously, and there’s no chance you’ll go hungry here.
 A local specialty is tangia, a meal that is only made in Marrakech.
 This simple meat dish is comprised of lamb, slow cooked in a clay vessel with spices until tender and then eaten by scooping it up with soft, round Moroccan bread.
-All Moroccan meals begin with a trio (or more) of vegetable salads, olives and bread.
+As for the Christmas and New Year.
 This is followed by the main course, a tajine or couscous, and finally dessert – a selection of fresh seasonal fruits.
 At all times of the day glasses of sweet, hot mint tea is offered.
 Be aware that much of the food will skew sweet – tagines often have dates or other fruit in them.
 And the mint tea you find everywhere?

 Meal times are different in Morocco than many North American visitors may be used to.
 Breakfast is served by 10am and is simple, usually bread, croissants, jam, cheese and hot tea.
 Lunch is the biggest meal of the day and is served between 2 and 4pm.
 In the early evening Moroccans enjoy “coffee time” where khawa hleb (3/4 hot milk + ¼ espresso + plenty of sugar) is served with cookies or other sweets.
 Finally dinner, often served after 10pm is eaten.
 Traditional dinners are simple, perhaps a bowl of harira or a sandwich.

 The price of food and accommodations has gone up in Marrakech but is still a bargain when compared with other destinations.
 Breakfast can be eaten for a few dollars and a nice multi-course lunch or dinner is available for $15 or less.
 Fresh juice is everywhere – for $1 – $2 you can get squeezed orange or pomegranate juice.
-While Morocco is a Muslim country, alcohol is generally available for purchase in many restaurants though not in shops in the Old City.
+The popular spots – Juhu beach, Chowpatty, Gorai beach, Band Stand, Worli Sea Face and Carter Road- are packed to the hilt throughout the year and best avoided.

 55 Boulevard Mohamed Zerktouni | Gueliz